 Scaled Agile Framework Principles

-The SAFe framework relies on some fundamental principles that are based on agile and lean principles.
+The SAFe framework relies on some fundamental principles based on agile and lean principles.
 Here’s an insight into each of them:

 1. Take an Economic View